-There should be zero guilt attached to leaving our kids in the capable hands of others, even when our only real reason for doing so is for because we need a fucking break.
-When we leave our kids behind in favour of an evening of adult company, the kids themselves actually reap multiple noteworthy benefits too!
+There should be zero guilt attached to leaving our kids in the capable hands of other responsible adults, even when our only real reason for doing so is because we need a fucking break.
+Plus, when we leave our kids behind in favour of an evening of adult company, the kids themselves actually reap multiple noteworthy benefits too!

 - They learn that you have a healthy, fulfilling life outside of being their parent (which, in the future, will help them deal with the reality that the world does not, in fact, revolve around them)